One company has aggressively advertised on my Facebook and it has really caught my eye.

 Once your frames are built, it’s time to prepare your pictures.

-First, we had to cut a backing for the picture.
-We used a 1/4″ piece of plywood cut to the size of the print (20×30″).
+First, we had to cut a backing for the frame.
+We used a 1/4″ piece of scrap plywood cut to the size of the print (20×30″).

 After getting the print smoothed out, we stapled the backing to the frame.